opetitprestataire/label-studio/docs/source/guide/enterprise_features.md

 ## Whitelabeling

-Enterprise customers can customize the appearance of their Label Studio instance:
+For an additional fee, Enterprise customers can customize the appearance of their Label Studio instance:

   * **Custom Branding:** Customize logos, colors, and styles
   * **Custom Domain:** Use your own domain for the Label Studio instance